 Jonathan was formerly managing editor for Canada’s National Post newspaper, and editor-in-chief of a Canadian literary magazine.
 His freelance work appears regularly in the National Post, the Washington Post, The Atlantic, Foreign Affairs and Foreign Policy.
 In 2014, he served as principal editorial assistant on Justin Trudeau’s memoir, Common Ground.
 His own books include Among The Truthers (HarperCollins, 2011) and Legacy: How French Canadians Shaped North America (Signal, 2016).
-Currently, he is working on three commissioned book projects—respectively focused on U.S. policy in regard to intellectual property, the history of the film industry, and the rise of modern board games.
+Currently, he is g on three commissioned book projects—respectively focused on U.S. policy in regard to intellectual property, the history of the film industry, and the rise of modern board games.

 Average Episode Length

 Politics, Society, Culture, Science, Heterodoxy, Psychology, Freedom, Free Speech, Education, Philosophy, Social Justice, Gender, Sex, Social Media, Feminism, Skepticism